opensearch-project/documentation-website/_automating-workflows/api/provision-workflow.md

 # Provision a workflow

-Provisioning a workflow refers to a one-time setup process, usually performed by a cluster administrator to create resources which will be used by end users.
+Provisioning a workflow is a one-time setup process usually performed by a cluster administrator to create resources that will be used by end users.

-The `workflows` field of the template may contain multiple workflows.
-The workflow with the key `provision` can be executed with this API.
+The `workflows` template field may contain multiple workflows.
+The workflow with the `provision` key can be executed with this API.
 This API is also executed when the [Create or Update Workflow API]({{site.url}}{{site.baseurl}}/automating-workflows/api/create-workflow/) is called with the `provision` parameter set to `true`.

 ## Path and HTTP methods